PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

     #.
 PCPO is an :bdg-info-line:`on-policy` algorithm.
     #.
 PCPO can be used for environments with both :bdg-info-line:`discrete` and :bdg-info-line:`continuous` action spaces.
     #.
-PCPO is an improvement work done based on:bdg-info-line:`CPO` .
+PCPO is an improvement work done based on :bdg-info-line:`CPO` .
     #.
 The OmniSafe implementation of PCPO support :bdg-success-line:`parallelization`.
     #.
 An :bdg-ref-info-line:`API Documentation <pcpoapi>` is available for PCPO.